Must See Spots in Tokyo, Japan

 Tsukiji Fish Market

 There is not a single guide to Tokyo that doesn't include the Tsukiji Fish Market somewhere near the top of the list - and it is understandable why!
 This is the world's largest, busiest fish market.
-It opens very early in the morning, so stop by if you wake up from jet-lag and are looking for something to do, get yourself a sushi breakfast!
+It opens very early in the morning, so stop by if you wake up early from jet-lag and get yourself a sushi breakfast!

 This is a large, artificial island in Tokyo Bay, Japan, across the Rainbow Bridge from central Tokyo.
 While it was originally built to defend the city, it is now a major commercial area - and is very fun to wander around.

-An Onsen is a traditional Japanese hot spring - don't leave Tokyo without relaxing in one of these famous hot springs.
+An Onsen is a traditional Japanese hot spring - don't leave Tokyo without relaxing in one!

 Intersection Outside Shibuya Station